 Alumni Update and Newsletter Sign Up

-CAPA International Education would like to hear from you and keep you involved in CAPA activities.
+CAPA The Global Education Network would like to hear from you and keep you involved in CAPA activities.

 Please send us news about yourself, internship or job opportunities with your current company, or send us a suggestion.
 If you sign up for our newsletter, you'll begin receiving the news from around the world approximately twice per year.